Why Multiprocessor Programming?

-The course Piazza page is here.
-Piazza is intended primarily for short clarification questions regarding anything about the course, from assignments to policies.
+The course Ed page is here.
+Ed Discussion is intended primarily for short clarification questions regarding anything about the course, from assignments to policies.
 You may post under your own name or anonymously to all except instructors, and you may post publicly or privately.
 Do note that if we think a privately asked question would be helpful for other students, we will make it public.

-Additionally, we expect you to adhere to the same rules about harassment and -isms on Piazza as on hours.
+Additionally, we expect you to adhere to the same rules about harassment and -isms on Ed as on hours.

 Our intent is that this course provide a welcoming environment for all students who satisfy the prerequisites.
 Our TAs have undergone training in diversity and inclusion; all members of the CS community, including faculty and staff, are expected to treat one another in a professional manner.
 If you feel you have not been treated in a professional manner by any of the course staff, please contact either Prof. Herlihy (the instructor), Prof. Doeppner (the director of undergraduate studies), Prof. Cetintemel (the department chair), or Laura Dobler (the department's coordinator for diversity and inclusion initiatives).
 We take all complaints about unprofessional behavior seriously.

 If you feel you have physical, psychological, or learning disabilities that could affect your performance in the course, we urge you to contact SEAS.
 We will do whatever we can to support accommodations recommended by SEAS.

 If you feel you need other accommodations outside the scope of SEAS, feel free to contact Maurice or the HTA.
 We will do our best to work something out with you.